Mayur313/Real-Estate-Price-Prediction-Analysis/README.md

 3. **Market Trends**:
    - Cities like **Mumbai** and **Delhi** are experiencing consistent price growth due to gentrification.
 5. **Impact of Amenities**:
-   - Properties with pools, clubhouse, or parking spaces can command up to 10% higher prices.
+   - Properties with pools, club house or parking spaces can command up to 10% higher prices.
 6. **Economic Factors**: Rising interest rates reduce market activity, negatively affecting home affordability.

 ---